 If you are reading this you might be like many of us who suffer from procrastination.
 But don’t stop there – this is just the tip of the iceberg, the symptom of something bigger underneath.
 Pay attention and address the root cause.

-For my case I procrastinate for different reasons.
+In my case, I procrastinate for different reasons.
 For example, when the task:

 - Needs deep attention (e.g. creative thinking)

-- Is hard – something I am not naturally good at (e.g. accounting).
+- It is hard – something I am not naturally good at (e.g. accounting).

 My strategy depends on the reason for the procrastination.
-For the high energy demanding creative work, I try to schedule them when my brain and body are in its best performing state, in my case it is after breakfast.
+For the high energy demanding creative work, I try to schedule them when my brain and body are in its best-performing state, in my case it is after breakfast.
 For tasks that are just hard work for me, I try to break it in much smaller doable tasks so I can take one bite at a time.
 Positive psychology expert Shawn Achor said, making it easier to do have a much better chance of getting done.
 Regarding the third category, the boring tasks – sometimes those are necessary to create the environment for me to do my most exciting work.
-So if those little things help clear my mind and be more productive, then let be it!
+So if those little things help clear my mind and are more productive, then let it be!
 I Suffer … for Fifteen Minutes.

 Now there is another category I haven’t mentioned yet.
 Despite all those strategies if the task is not attracting me, I analyze it further, to understand what the piece that is blocking me.
 Some possible reasons are: